oldfartdeveloper/orphanage-trip/README.md

 This document assumes that you do NOT want to use **Google Maps** or **Apple Maps** for navigating to the orphanage but are relying on this document for your navigation.
 This document is available either as a paper file (print this file from your browser) or you are keeping this page open in your browser until the trip is complete.

+If you would like a much shorter document that helps you use Google Map or Apple Map, try this [document](https://github.com/oldfartdeveloper/orphanage-trip/blob/master/UseGoogleOrAppleMap.md) instead.

 ## Things You Need

 1. **Does everyone in your party have a passport?
 If not, now is a good time to go retrieve it!**